It's 3 AM. Your brain won't shut off.

 Type 4: The Emotional Replay Loop

-You dive deep into feeling states, trying to understand their meaning.
+You dive deep into feeling states, trying to decode their meaning.
 Emotions become objects of analysis.
 The intensity feels significant, but the understanding never quite arrives.

 What Triggers It: